Mini-Split Ductless AC System, pros and cons of mini split systems

 With ductless systems, the outdoor unit only requires a small (about 3-inch) hole to connect to the indoor wall units.
 This makes them much easier to install than going through the expensive process of installing ductwork.

-Plus, the small area of outdoor access mini-split ACs require offer better security than window AC units.
+Plus, the small area of outdoor access mini-split ACs offers better security than window AC units.
 While window units are also easy to install, they require an open window, which grants intruders easier access.

 Mini-split systems are consistently more energy efficient than traditional HVAC systems because they don't lose conditioned air to leaky ducts.